 Walt Disney World Resort, with its four theme parks, two water parks, ESPN Wide World of Sports, resort hotels, and Disney Springs, offers dozens of family-friendly restaurants.
 Regardless of what kind of food you are looking for, you are likely to find the perfect dining experience at Disney World.

 Disney Springs especially offers so many dining choices, from table service restaurants to food trucks, including some of the best Disney restaurants.
-If you are visiting the resort for an extended visit, I’d definitely recommend visiting Disney Springs.
+If you are visiting the resort for an extended visit, I’d definitely recommend visiting Disney Springs – especially because you can walk around without a park ticket.
 Here are the best Disney Springs restaurants for your next trip.

 Disclosure: I’ve received some complimentary meals at Disney Springs over the years, and have also paid for my own meals.
 All opinions are my own.
 This post contains affiliate links, and a click-through/purchase through one of these links may result in a commission paid to us.

 Save money on your Walt Disney World vacation by purchasing through our affiliate Get Away Today.
 They also offer a free concierge service when you book through them (see their site for specific terms).